 Positions are open to skilled and un-skilled participants and there are so many amazing opportunities too, from helping people, volunteering with animals to working on environment initiatives.
 You can arrange a program in advance or seek out opportunities locally on arrival.
 Where you go really depends on the destination or organisation which appeals to you.

 International charities are always looking for skilled professionals to help local organisations around the world and recruit people working in industries like sales, marketing, management, IT, medical/healthcare and more.

 Charities do amazing work by setting up bases in remote regions and helping to improve health, living conditions and career prospects and recruit international staff to help.

 Medical aid has the power to empower citizens in vulnerable areas of the world so that they can return to everyday life and excel.
-In Africa some charities offer cataract surgery which is a growing problem in rural areas where people don't have access to hospitals.
-Cataracts aren’t life-threatening but have a noticeable effect on quality of life and after being treated, individuals are able to return to work and help their family and the local economy more effectively.
+In Africa some charities offer medical trips to help people in rural areas who don't have access to hospitals.

 Some charities seek to train local people through education.